What are the benefits of online, interactive Proposals Maps for Local Authorities?

 Interactive, searchable and scaleable

 The general growth in interactive mapping provision by councils, coupled with the increased appetite for online information on the part of citizens has seen a change in the way the Policies Map information is delivered by councils.
 The increased usage of mapping through mobile devices, made available through APIs such as Google Maps and Bing Maps, combined with the growth in open source software has provided increased opportunities and different routes to market for developers.

 Going digital through online mapping means going beyond the static PDF provision found on some council websites to a zoomable, clickable interactive map where the user can search by address then link to specific on screen policy information.
 The online Policies Map has the advantage of potentially providing very large scale mapping for the whole of the borough or district that would not be possible for a paper format map.

 The online Policies Map provides increased user engagement by providing public, developers and even council staff with a free, intuitive information around the clock.

 Another advantage from the digital age of mapping is how easily and quickly the online Policies Map can be updated in comparison to the printed map.
-Most online mapping systems come with a library of updatable files which can be easily amended for a new policy or layer of information.
-In comparison the printed map of course requires reprinting.
+Most online mapping systems come with a library of files which can be easily amended or updated for a new policy or layer of information.
+In comparison, the printed map of course requires re-printing.